Department of Business

 Credit arranged

-Open only to freshman and sophomore students participating in the A. D. and J. E. Davis Student Investment Program.
+Open only to freshman and sophomore students participating in the A. D. and J. E. Davis Student Investment program.
 "Hands on" experience in investment management; students manage a funded portfolio in terms of establishing objectives, security selection, asset allocation, and portfolio performance.
-May meet concurrently with FIN 460.
-Graded P/F. May involve field trips.
+May meet concurrently with FIN 4600.
+May involve field trips.
+Graded Pass/Fail.
+Typically Offered: Varies.

 Prereqs: Permission